tkg808/fitkick-api/README.md

 * Stores user specific information for an exercise.
 * Many to one relationship with User.
 * Many to one relationship with Exercise.

+### Event
+* Stores an instance of a workout on a day.
+* Many to one relationship with Workout
+* Many to one relationship with User.

 ## User Stories